How To Grow Tomatoes Like a Professional: A Comprehensive Guide to Tomato Growing Techniques and Tips

 Determinate Tomatoes: These varieties grow to a set height and produce fruits all at once, making them ideal for canning.
 For example, Roma tomatoes are determinate and great for preserving.

 Indeterminate Tomatoes: These plants continue growing and producing throughout the season, offering a longer harvest.
-They often require additional support due to their height, like Cherokee Purple.
+They often require additional support due to their height, such as Cherokee Purple.

-Deciding between these types depends on your desired harvest and available space.
+Deciding between these types depends on your desired harvest and available growing space.

 Wrapping It Up